Logo

 "It is hard to explain.
 Sometimes the (returning veterans) just need the comfort of another vet," Post Commander Don Koperwas said.
 "It's a godsend to help and give of my time.
 Some people have had a lot of trauma."

-The Post holds a flag burning ceremony twice each year to properly dispose of worn flags.
+The Post holds a flag retirement ceremony twice each year to properly dispose of worn flags.
 They also participate in Memorial and Veterans Day ceremonies.
 For many years they sponsored a Memorial Day parade through town with a color guard and invited local bands.
 "We enjoyed it and the community turned out," Anne Colwell said.
 Colwell served in the Women's Army Corps, while her husband, Don was a military officer for many years.

 Among fund-raising projects, members sell poppies each spring.
 "Utica is a very giving community."
 Don Koperwas said.
 "Many people stop to talk and thank us."